Twitter

 The USSR launches first space station crew

-Four days after the Salyut space station entered orbit on April 19, 1971, the first crew was also on its way.
+Four days after the Salyut space station entered orbit, the first crew was also on its way.
 After one aborted launch attempt, the Soyuz-10 transport ship lifted off with three cosmonauts in early hours of April 23, 1971, and reached the station the following day, but then ran into a string of potentially dangerous problems just inches away from its destination.

 Soyuz-11 begins a fateful expedition to Salyut